digiexe-official/Reviews/reviews/thinkific review.md

 ## What’s Thinkific All About?

-Thinkific is this awesome all-in-one platform that lets anyone—whether you’re a solo educator or running a business—create, market, and sell online courses or memberships.
+Thinkific is this awesome all-in-one platform that lets anyone, whether you’re a solo educator or running a business, create, market, and sell online courses or memberships.
 No tech wizardry required!
 It’s got tools for building courses, managing students, automating marketing, and turning your ideas into cash.